 Drums, xylophones and other percussion instruments are provided for those who do not have their own.
 Participants who have their own musical instruments are invited to include their sounds and textures in the music making.

-- Inventing percussion parts to support a performance of David Fanshawe’s African Sanctus at the Colston Hall.
+- inventing percussion parts to support a performance of David Fanshawe’s African Sanctus at the Colston Hall

-- Enhancing the social experience of an all-night charcoal burning session in an ancient piece of woodland on the edge of Dartmoor.
+- enhancing the social experience of an all-night charcoal burning session in an ancient piece of woodland on the edge of Dartmoor.

 Beginners and experienced players are welcomed to join together.
 You will meet new friends, make and record music together and choose how you share your creations in wider community settings.

 Exploring African Rhythm and Melody sessions are held at certain times throughout the year, in the CPA building on Frenchay Campus.

 The Big Band has a devoted following of both players and audience, and welcomes experienced instrumentalists to its ranks, subject to vacancies.